amake/gradle-android-l10n-fix-plugin/README.md

 > Ultimately the most reliable way to make this work is for the dev to
 > explicitly list what resource to include.

-This plugin does correctly handle multiple modules, but it cannot address the `aar` issue.
-It considers `aar`s to be "not yours", so if you have internally developed `aar`s that contain language resources not otherwise detectable, you should manually list those in `resConfigs` as officially recommended *in your main app's `defaultConfig`*.
+This plugin does correctly handle multiple modules if:

+- All of your resource locales can be determined by inspecting the filesystem (there is a `values-XX` folder for each supported locale)
+- All modules support the set of locales detectable from the filesystem

+However it cannot handle:

+- Complex setups where different modules support different sets of locales
+- Locales where resources are generated (and not detectable from the filesystem)
+- Locales present only inside `aar`s

+If your app has any of the above, you should manually set your supported locales in `resConfigs` as officially recommended.
+When manually set `resConfigs` are present, this plugin does not attempt to auto-detect supported locales.

 ## License